Skip to main content

 Benedikt Liebig

 is a Product Manager at DigitalService.
-He was a fellow of the Tech4Germany cohort 2020.
-Since then, he has been supporting the digital projects of the administration - with an iterative, data-driven and human-centric view.
-He creates spaces in which administration, design, IT and law work as a team in an interdisciplinary and fun way to provide a service.
-In his private life, Bene is often on the road with his racing bike and is committed to a climate-resistant forest.
+He was a fellow of the 2020 Tech4Germany cohort.
+Since then, he has been supporting the digital projects of federal public administration – with an iterative, data-driven, and human-centric view.
+He creates spaces in which administration, design, IT, and law work as a team in an interdisciplinary and fun way to provide a service.
+In his personal life, Bene is often on the road with his racing bike and is committed to a climate-resistant forest.

 Portrait picture of the author Dr. Jakob Häußermann